 Multi-GPU Mosaic (Nvidia Quadro cards) and EyeFinity (AMD cards) binds multiple GPUs together to drive a large array of outputs.
 Using this you can output to many more monitors, which seem like a single large monitor connected to a single virtual GPU to Windows.
 This is done using a bridge cable such as the SLI, NVLink or Crossfire cable to bridge the GPUs together.
 On Nvidia this mode was previously known as 'SLI Mosaic', but is now known as 'Premium Mosaic'.

 Although multiple GPUs are used in this mode, the extra GPUs do not add performance to the system.
 In fact, using this mode will actually result in worse performance than an identical output canvas on a single GPU.
-This is because a single GPU is still doing all of the work, and the extra one(s) are just outputting the final image.
+This is because a every GPU is duplicating the work, and simply showing the sub-portion of the final output they need from their outputs.
 The cost of synchronizing this duplicated work is extra cost that a single GPU configuration doesn't have.
 It is however useful in some situations where you need more pixels than is possible to output from a single GPU, but don't want to deal with multi-GPU/multi-process sync issues.

 If the number of pixels you want to output can be done with the 4-6 outputs your single GPU has, then a splitter such as a DataPath splitter can be used with a single GPU instead of multiple GPUs.
 This will perform better than using multiple GPUs.

 GPU affinity binds a single instance of TouchDesigner (one process) to a single GPU.
 With multiple GPUs in the system you can have multiple instances of TouchDesigner, each bound to a unique GPU.
 This avoids any GPU->GPU communication and puts multiple GPUs to work.
 One process could be using it's 2 outputs to send data to projectors, while the 2nd GPU is connected to monitors you are using to run a 2nd TouchDesigner process that is controlling the show (sending commands and data streams to the first instance via the various networking OPs).